samooth/spaceautobase/examples/external-pointer-pattern/README.md

 To retrieve the blobs, a peer can lookup the pointer using the filename to `view.get(filename)` and creating a Spaceblob instance based on the pointer to get the blob from.

 This means the peer need to replicate the spaceblobs instance as well so that when peers access the `filename` they can request the blob.
-A full solution would manage the spaceblobs much like how Spacebase manages writers keeping only the relevant spaceblobs open and closing them as needed.
+A full solution would manage the spaceblobs much like how SpaceAutobase manages writers keeping only the relevant spaceblobs open and closing them as needed.

 With the pointer a 100MB blob is only stored in the spaceblobs's core of the writer.